Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-But this method does not always pay off.
+But this method does not always justify itself.
 This is due to the fact that after the fungal infection is killed, a bacterial infection often develops in its place (since in the microbiocenosis of the mucous membranes, any vacant niche is quickly occupied by another microorganism).
-The well-known proverb “a holy place is never empty” illustrates this situation as clearly as possible.
+The well-known proverb "a holy place is never empty" illustrates this situation as clearly as possible.
 The development of a bacterial infection manifests itself in a similar way, an inflammatory process appears.
 This is especially often observed with reduced immunity.

-What to do with thrush before menstruation?
+What to do if you have thrush before your period?

 It is better not to self-medicate, but to visit a gynecologist immunologist.
-By "joint efforts" they can prescribe such funds that will provide reliable prevention of thrush.
-A visit to a doctor is mandatory, since probiotics and immunomodulators are selected strictly individually and only after the necessary tests have been carried out.
+"By joint efforts" they can prescribe such means that will provide reliable prevention of thrush.
+A visit to the doctor is necessary, since probiotics and immunomodulators are selected strictly individually and only after the necessary tests have been carried out.

-Is thrush treated with menstruation?
+Is thrush treated during menstruation?

 Water procedures, massage, essential oils, washing with medicinal decoctions and herbs help well.
 It is recommended to prepare a mixture of essential oil with water (100 ml of water is taken for 1 ml of essential oil).
 This solution is used for local medicinal baths, washing.